DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 #### Actions or Events
 As earlier described, Events that take place currently are annotated however those that must have already past, since those can not be seen, are not annotated.
 Also, similar to the point above, inferring that someone does something to someone else just because the event or action may hint to it is not allowed.
 For example, inferences from *Coronation of the Virgin*  to the entity *Jesus* and the relation *Jesus; crowns; the Virgin* are not allowed.
 However since the word *the Virgin* is within the event itself inferring the existence of her as a entity in the painting is allowed and annotated.

+#### Addition to inferred relations
+If relations are inferred, it may be possible and logical to infer the respective most applicable relation for both of entities.
+For example the  figure in [More specific relations](#More specific relations) shows that for the left child, it could be possible for it to sit on his mother, while it could also be possible for the mother to hold the child.
+Therefore all possibilities have to be inferred.
+However, only the active form i.e. child;  held_b; mother is not inferred.